csiro-crop-informatics/repset/README.md

 - `--mappers 'bwa|bowtie2|biokanga'` - evaluate a subset of tools
 - `--mappers '^((?!bwa).)*$'` - evaluate all but this tool

-Other regular expressions can be specified to taylor the list of evaluated tools.
+Other regular expressions can be specified to tailor the list of evaluated tools.

 ### Alternative input data sets